-2D printable inorganic n-type thermoelectric materials for printable flexible high power density TEG
+2D printable flexible based n-type bulk thermoelectric materials and printable flexible high power density TEG

-Scientists at the Karlsruhe Institute of Technology (KIT) have developed environmentally stable and 2D printable inorganic thermoelectric materials on an Ag-Se n-type basis with high thermoelectric (TE) performance.
-The corresponding flexible thermoelectric generators (TEGs) based on these innovative materials can be manufactured efficiently with a cost-effective printing process.
-These TEGs show high power density and allow wider applications i.e. they can be integrated into non-flat surfaces of different micro and complex electronic or mechanical systems.
+Environmentally stable, 2D/3D printable inorganic thermoelectric materials on an Ag-Se n-type basis with high thermoelectric (TE) performance.
+The corresponding flexible thermoelectric generators (TEGs) can be manufactured reproducibly and efficiently with a cost-effective printing process, show high power density and allow wider applications i.e. they can be integrated into non-flat surfaces of different micro and complex electronic or mechanical systems.